 A group tour of the Inca Trail typically costs between $700 to $800.
 The government strictly regulates daily access to the Inca Trail, so these tours are often more expensive than any Salkantay Trek tour.
 Consider an average increase of $200 for permits and porters.
 Before you book your Inca Trail trek, keep these additional tips for planning your budget:

-1. It is essential to know whether or not your trip includes a personal porter since some tour operators offer it as an add-on.
+1. It is essential to know whether your trip includes a personal porter since some tour operators offer them as an add-on.
 Booking a trip with a company that provides personal porters is a must.
 Otherwise, hiring one during the hike may be costly.

 • Salkantay Trek